-Standards for approved security software and configurations shall be set by the Department of Computing and Communications, and periodically revised in response to best practices and emerging technologies.
+Standards for approved security software and configurations shall be set by the Information Technology Services, and periodically revised in response to best practices and emerging technologies.

 Emerging security threats and incidents may require immediate response.
 When such circumstances arise, the Vice-President (Administration and Finance), Vice-President (Grenfell Campus) or Vice-President (Marine Institute), as appropriate, has the authority to revoke an existing standard and/or introduce a new one.